There was an error with your log in

 Enjoy a bit of luxury by staying in a scenic and cozy mountain lodge with a spa

-Explore spectacular areas around comfy and authentic mountain huts
+Explore spectacular areas around authentic mountain huts with a lively ski community

 Available itineraries

-For a short and sweet hut-to-hut adventure, there’s no better choice than this adventure in the spectacular Silvretta Alps.
-Led by an experienced IFMGA guide, we’ll depart from Bludenz and make our way to charming Austrian huts, which is also where we’ll also eat our breakfasts and dinners—included in this adventure.
-Join our 4-day ski adventure and embrace the ultimate skiing freedom!
+For a short and sweet hut-to-hut adventure—with a stunning mountain lodge with a spa for our first night—there’s no better choice than this trip in the spectacular Silvretta Alps.
+Led by an experienced guide, we’ll depart from Bludenz and make our way through the Silvretta Alps, to a mountain lodge and to a cozy hut.
+This is is also where we’ll also eat our breakfasts and dinners—included in this adventure!
+Join our 3-day ski adventure and embrace the ultimate skiing freedom!

-• From Bludenz, we take a taxi toward Partenen in the Montafon valley.
-We’ll then hop on the Vermuntbahn cable car and enjoy an exciting tunnel bus ride to Bielerhöhe (2,032 m / 6,667 ft), where our alpine adventure starts.
-After dropping off our bags at Madlenerhaus, we’ll explore the breathtaking Krommertal Valley or the Klostertal Valley, depending on conditions, with highlights like Verhuptsspitze or the beautiful Schneeglocke summit.
+• We’ll depart early after breakfast—whether from Bludenz or St. Anton—taking a taxi to Partenen in the Montafon Valley.
+From there, the Vermuntbahn cable car and a thrilling tunnel bus ride carry us up to Bielerhöhe at 2,032 m (6,667 ft), where our alpine adventure begins.
+After dropping our bags at the Piz Buin Lodge, we set out to explore either the stunning Krommertal Valley or the Klostertal Valley, conditions depending, with potential highlights including the Verhuptsspitze or the striking Schneeglocke summit.

 Meals: Dinner